 - God Is in the Radio — story by Matt Hayward from the collection Brain Dead Blues (2017).
 An aging rock star pens a song with the help of a strange old man.

 - Out of Tune — anthologies edited by Jonathan Maberry (Book 1, 2014; Book 2, 2016).
 A collection of strange and disturbing stories inspired by spooky folk songs and murder ballads.
+Most of stories do not feature music in the plot, but rather reimagine the subject of the ballads.

 - 17 Hours — story by Steve Stred from the collection Left Hand Path: 13 More Tales of Black Magick (2018).
 A failed musician earns extra cash by delivering a mysterious package.